 Once you have verified that your data are complete, please contact us by sending an email to data_group@passcal.nmt.edu with your network code, experiment name and dates so that we can expect your data.
 For example: XX, TEST data, 2013-2014.
+Also, include an estimate of how much data you are sending (number of Gb, number of files).
 Please include the dataless with the email as an attachment unless it is larger than 5 Mb.